skx/cpmulator/README.md

 If you were to clone this repository to your local system you could then build and install by running:

 ```
+go build .
 go install .
 ```

-If neither of these options are suitable you may download the latest binary from [the release page](https://github.com/skx/cpmulator/releases).
+If neither of these options are suitable you may download a binary from [our release page](https://github.com/skx/cpmulator/releases).

 Releases will be made as/when features seem to justify it, but it should be noted that I consider the CLI tool, and the emulator itself, the "product".
-That means that the internal APIs will change around as/when necessary.

-If you wish to import any of the internal APIs you do so at the risk of changes happening at any time - although so far these have been minor I'm not averse to changing parameters to internal packages, or adding/renaming/removing methods as necessary without any regard for external users.
+That means that the internal APIs will change around as/when necessary - so far changes have been minor, but I'm not averse to changing parameters to internal packages, or adding/renaming/removing methods as necessary without any regard for external users.